Guidebooks & Company Resources

-- Background on the challenges and opportunities faced by LGBTQ refugees when trying to enter the job market
+- Background on the challenges and opportunities faced by LGBTQ refugees when trying to enter the job market in North America

 - Information for mentorship coordinators on how to recruit mentors, connect with a partner organization, match mentors and mentees, prepare mentors, and measure impact.